-Nursery Notes 2019: Currently in propagation.
+Nursery Notes 2020: Currently in propagation.
 Email me if you would like to be put on the early warning list.
 We grow this species currently in 5 litre pots only

 Botanical Name: Eucalyptus apiculata MYRTACEÆ; Myrtle Family

 Common Name: Narrow-leaved Mallee Ash, Narrow-leaved Mountain Mallee (Blue Mountains, New South Wales)

 Status: Evergreen Tree

 Origin: E. apiculata is endemic to the Sydney and Blue Mountains area of NSW and is designated as rare due to a limited distribution.